mozilla/tippy-top-sites/README.md

 Scripts and tools related to tippy top services

 ## make_manifest.py
-To run the manifest generator script.
+To run the manifest generator script (note this script only supports Python3).
 In a new virtualenv:

 ```
 $ pip install -r requirements.txt